 (See general College requirements in the section entitled 'Graduate Regulations' in this catalog.)

-All students are expected to be in full-time residence for two years and are required to take 602, 604, 605, 607, 608, 618-619, 631, 633, 695, 700, and 706.
-Enrollment in 620 is required each semester.
+All students are expected to be in full-time residence for two years and are required to take PSYC 602, 604, 605, 607, 608, 618-619, 631, 633, 695-696, 700, and 706.
+Enrollment in PSYC 620 is required each semester.
 In order to continue in the program a student must earn a 3.0 (B) average over all courses taken the first year in residence.
-In order to be eligible for an assistantship in the second year, a student must have a minimum 3.0 GPA in the required first-year courses (proseminars, 631, 633, and 695).
+In order to be eligible for an assistantship in the second year, a student must have a minimum 3.0 GPA in the required first-year courses (Proseminars 631, 633, and 695-696).
 Professional behavior, as described in the Ethical Standards of the American Psychological Association, will also be considered in making decisions concerning retention and eligibility for an assistantship.
 Additional requirements are detailed in the Departmental policy statement concerning the graduate program.

-Unless otherwise noted, all courses are graded using standard grading [A, B, C, D, F] scheme (page 11, VI.
-Academic Progress System of Grading and Quality Points) and may not be repeated for credit (page 11, Repeated Courses).
+Unless otherwise noted, all courses are graded using standard grading [A, B, C, D, F] scheme (See VI.
+Grading and Academic Progress in the section entitled 'Graduate Regulations' in this catalog) and may not be repeated for credit (See Repeated Courses requirements in the section entitled 'Graduate Regulations' in this catalog).